onlyhavecans/squirrels.wtf/content/posts/2025-09-09-the-why-behind-buying-music.md

 All that to bring up my following two points, starting with…

-## Reason 1: All the Music from the Before Times
+## Reason 1: All the Music from the before times

 I have so much music.
 I have albums from various groups I got at a show, as well as while labels and demos from when I was a DJ.
 I have stacks of CDs from indie labels that are long gone.
 I have music friends have made, and I have music that I have played.
 I have albums from a shoebox of albums that I don't even know where they came from.
 I have music that has been changed and redone over time.

 None of those will ever ever ever be on streaming platforms.
 When I used Apple Music with iTunes Match, it at least allowed me to sync my music, so I could listen to both at once; however, it was clear that Apple was interested in phasing that out.

-## Reason 2: My Preferred Way to Listen to Music
+## Reason 2: My Preferred way to Listen to Music

 I prefer to listen to music album by album and artist by artist in a fairly intentional way.
 You _can_ do that on Apple Music and Spotify, but that's not really what they give you, is it?
 They give you all these computer-generated playlists, all based on what they think you want to listen to, or they want you to listen to.